GrabCAD/protobuf/README.md

 * cd into "vsprojects"
 * make any edits
 * update the version in "protobuf.autopkg" by incrementing the 4th digit in the line "version : 2.6.1.n;"
+* update the version in "scripts\build_all.bat" by incrementing the 4th digit in the line "7za a protobuf-v120-2.6.1.n.zip"
 * run .\scripts\build_all
-* manually upload generated package of name "protobuf-vc120.2.6.1.n.nupkg" to in-house NuGet repository;
+* manually upload generated package of name "protobuf-v120.2.6.1.n.nupkg" to in-house NuGet repository;
   * navigate to https://nuget.grabcad.net/feeds/ps-release (you must in a Stratasys development office or connected through VPN with one)
   * click "Add Package"
   * select "Upload from disk"